 A series that arguably defies genres, Outlander by Diana Gabaldon has captured the hearts and minds of readers around the world.
 Whichever order you choose to start this historical fiction series in, it is guaranteed to pack a punch with romance, intrigue, and time-traveling adventures.

-Whether you’ve been a fan since the first book was published in 1991 or discovered the story of Claire and Jamie through the hit TV adaption, this list will be a useful guide to the book series.
+Whether you’ve been a fan since the first book was published in 1991 or discovered the story of Claire and Jamie through the hit TV adaptation, this list will be a useful guide to the book series.

 What is the Outlander Series?

 The series begins with the titular novel, Outlander, which was first published as Cross Stitch in the UK.